aig3rim/Anomaly_detection_using_ML/README.md

 * sklearn

 ## Summary and key findings
-We have done price anomaly detection using 4 different methods (K-means clustering, Isolation Forest, One Class SVM, Gaussian Distribution).
+The price anomaly detection was done using 4 different methods (K-means clustering, Isolation Forest, One Class SVM, Gaussian Distribution).
 It is clear that the methods provide different results such as:
 * With K-means clustering approach anomalies are found for apartments with ~ midium and high range of prices;
 * The anomalies range for Isolation Forest technique belongs to both mid and high ranges of price for a rent.
 However, Isolation Forest techniques gives more anomalies in a higher range of prices than k-means clustering;
 * With One Class SVM we could find anomalies for low, mid and high price ranges of a rent.
 Moreover, this is the only method which gives anomalies for a low range prices;